w3c/wai-curricula/content/designer/interaction-and-feedback.md

 * design custom user interfaces that support operation with the keyboard
 * identify situations when it is necessary to provide additional keyboard shortcuts, for example when designing a custom functionality that is not keyboard supported by default
-* design user interfaces that wherever possible avoid keyboard shortcut conflicts with the operating system, browser, and assistive technologies
+* design user interfaces that avoid keyboard shortcut conflicts with the operating system, browser, and assistive technologies when possible
 * describe related requirements for developers to implement keyboard support for interactive user interface components

 #### Teaching Ideas for Topic